 The employee and their dependents file I-485 Adjustment of Status applications with USCIS.
 In some cases, the Adjustment of Status application may be filed concurrently with the immigrant petition.

 This is not a University application, and OGS cannot provide legal advice regarding this process.
 OGS is able to provide only basic guidance on this part of the process since it is the employee's personal application.

 USCIS will communicate directly with the employee regarding these applications.
 As part of this process, the employee will be interviewed at the local USCIS office.
 Upon approval of the application(s), the employee obtains a Permanent Residence card, or green card.

 Permanent Residency Request Forms

-Once the employment-based category that will be pursued has been determined by the supervisor, department chair, and OGS, the department and employee must complete the appropriate forms to begin the process. *Note: Contact OGS prior to completing these forms.
+Once the employment-based category that will be pursued has been determined by the supervisor, Department chair, and OGS, the Department and employee must complete the appropriate forms to begin the process.

 Maintaining Permanent Residency

 For information on maintaining Permanent Residency status, visit the USCIS site.
 Additionally, there is a helpful article on the rights and responsibilities of Permanent Residents on Klasko Immigration and Nationality Law firm’s site.

 For information on renewing your green card, visit the USCIS website.